iWriteGigs

 A Formation of inactive metabolites is high in feces.

-B Formation of active metabolites is high in bile.
+B Formation of inactive metabolites is low in the kidneys.

 C Formation of inactive metabolites is high in the liver.